I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdd8042/nc-ntdd8042-pi8042-mouse-isr.md

 <p>A PI8042_MOUSE_ISR callback returns <b>TRUE</b> if the I8042prt mouse ISR should continue; otherwise it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>A PI8042_MOUSE_ISR callback is not needed if the default operation of the I8042prt mouse ISR is sufficient.</p>

 <p>An upper-level keyboard filter driver can provide a mouse ISR callback.
 After the I8042prt mouse ISR validates the interrupt, it calls the mouse ISR callback.</p>

-<p>To reset a mouse, I8042prt goes through a sequence of operational substates, each one of which is identified by a MOUSE_RESET_SUBSTATE enumeration value.
-For more information about how I8042prt resets a mouse and the corresponding mouse reset substates, see the documentation of MOUSE_RESET_SUBSTATE in ntdd8042.h.</p>

-<p>A PI8042_MOUSE_ISR callback runs in kernel mode at the IRQL of the I8042prt mouse ISR.</p>

-<p>A PI8042_MOUSE_ISR callback is not needed if the default operation of the I8042prt mouse ISR is sufficient.</p>

-<p>An upper-level keyboard filter driver can provide a mouse ISR callback.
-After the I8042prt mouse ISR validates the interrupt, it calls the mouse ISR callback.</p>